Welcome to Try Joinads!

 Agent-based programming

-can benefit from the notation used by joinads when implementing agent (MailboxProcessor) that
+can benefit from the notation used by joinads when implementing agent (MailboxProcessor

 Concurrent programming using joins shows a library that uses joinads to embed join calculus in F#.
 The library can be used for writing concurrent primitives, such as blocking collection and others.